 Can you help us debug a Chrome problem?

 We'd love to help!
-We have all Chrome versions available (from 1 to 116) and have been following the development of the Chrome browser since day one (for over 10 years now).
+We've collected all available Chrome versions (from 1 to 116) and we've been following the development of the Chrome browser since day one (for over 10 years now).
 We know all the ins and outs of this browser.
 You can email us at hello@browserling.com and we'll help you with your Chrome problem.

 I have an old computer, can I somehow still use a modern Chrome version?